 - You can specify what customer data should visible to other users, if any, on the configuration page, “Access” tab.
 You will want to try the system as a regular user to verify that it behaves as expected.

 - You may need a Data Processing Agreement (DPA) that meets the requirements of the GDPR.
-SuperSaaS customers can download a draft Data Processing Agreement to help prepare for next May.
+SuperSaaS customers can download a Data Processing Agreement.

 What is SuperSaaS doing to comply with the GDPR?